KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-24-hosting-google-app-engine.md

 - `application` needs to be the Project ID listed in the Google Cloud Platform dashboard.
 - `version` can be whatever you want.
 - `threadsafe` determines whether to use threads to handle multiple requests at the same time.
-(Remember that we learned about thread safety [here](/tutorials/java-server/thread-safety).)
+(Remember that we learned about thread safety [Java-Server - Thread-Safety](/tutorials/java-server/thread-safety).)
 If this is false, the server will only use one thread so only one request happens at a time.
 - `static-files` is a list of paths that list static files that aren't affected by server code.
 Right now we only have one `images` directory, but if you have more static files you need to add them here.

 ### Run `appcfg`